R. Sarath: Career

-Personal life
+Personal life and death

-R. Sarath, a post graduate in English Literature and Journalism, is retired as Deputy of Visual Communication at Information and Public Relations Department, Government of Kerala.
+R. Sarath, a post graduate in English Literature and Journalism, was retired as Deputy of Visual Communication at Information and Public Relations Department, Government of Kerala.
 He had earlier served as the Director to MPCC (Vyloppilli Samskrithi Bhavan) and secretary to Bharat Bhavan, Department of Culture, Government of Kerala.
 He was also the festival director of IUKFF 2007 at London.

+Sarath died from kidney disease on 7 September 2026, at the age of 65.